Velko/AoC_2024/README.md

 _This year I have gotten this far without looking up any hints on Reddit (I only studied an old StackOverflow post about multiple best paths).
 Should I admit defeat and get some help?
 I'd really like to figure it out myself, but that might take a while..._

+**Sudden win:** My "desperate" changes to re-arrange the sequence how the paths are generated suddenly yielded a number that was between the two.
+Tried it out and, **bingo, two stars!** It was something about preferring one direction over others.
+At least - I was not able to identify the "one true" paths properly.
+The whole idea was sound after all. _I'm still worhty!_

+I should probably study later more carefully, but this was a lucky accident.

 Day 22
 ------